ffaf83/360/README.md

 * Cancel button should close auth form and show social buttons
 * User should be able to fill and submit auth form using keyboard keys
 * Sign up and cancel buttons should be disabled after form submission

+## Worth to check
+* User should not be able to use special chars in email
+* Inputs which are too long should be validated

+## FYI

+* JavaScript error occurs on submitting auth form with inputs which length is more accepted by encryption functions.
+This breaks script flow and user has to reload landing page in order to proceed http://take.ms/IDILP
+* Cancel button should be disabled after form submission